What Is Cyberbullying? Facts, Laws & Resources

 - Peer Pressure: Some bullies may be trying to impress their peers, become more popular, or maintain their social status.
 Being part of a group can give people a false sense of security that their actions are acceptable or normal.

 - Revenge: Teens may choose to cyberbully someone because they feel wronged by that person or that their victim deserves it.
 The bully may feel that their behavior is justified due to the pain the victim previously inflicted upon them.

-- Anonymity: Cyberbullies can embrace the chance to be anonymous by doing all of their harassment online under an identity other than their own.
-They may feel like they won’t get caught and don’t have to face their victim directly.
+- Anonymity: Cyberbullies can embrace the chance to be anonymous by doing all of their harassment online under another identity.
+They may feel like they will not get caught and do not have to face their victim directly.

-- Ignorance: Some cyberbullies may simply not realize that what they’re doing is, in fact, bullying.
-They may think it’s just a joke and not take the situation seriously.
+- Ignorance: Some cyberbullies may simply not realize that what they are doing is, in fact, bullying.
+They may think it is just a joke and not take the situation seriously.

 The Potential Effects of Cyberbullying

 - Decreased Self-Esteem: Bullying of all kinds is often detrimental to the victim’s self-esteem.
 Victims may believe that all of their peers dislike them and develop issues with trust and confidence.

 - Emotional Distress: Cyberbullying can lead to a shift in mood or emotion in the victim.
 The constant stress of the attacks can make victims prone to outbursts of frustration, sadness, or anger as they try to cope with the bullying.

 - Physical Symptoms: Victims may begin to develop frequent headaches, stomachaches, and trouble sleeping.
 Though they are not attacked physically by the bully, the ongoing stress of the harassment may still take a physical toll as the victim grows increasingly stressed and anxious.

 - Depression: Cyberbullying can cause victims to develop depression.
 The constant stress and lowered self-esteem can cause them to feel hopeless, unloved, and sad.